MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-pbi-premium-capacity-metrics.md

    ![Power BI Premium Capacity Metrics app refresh in progress](media/service-connect-to-pbi-premium-capacity-metrics/service-pbi-premium-capacity-metrics-app-refresh-monitor.png)

+   Your report data will automatically refresh once a day, unless you disabled this during the sign-in process.

 ## Schedule report refresh

-When the data refresh has completed, [set up a refresh schedule](./refresh-scheduled-refresh.md) to keep the report data up to date.
+If you desire, you can [set up your own refresh schedule](./refresh-scheduled-refresh.md) to keep the report data up to date.

 1. In the top header bar, select **Power BI**.